-Fifteen percent of ALL in systemic or extramedullary (CNS, testicular, others) form(s)
+Ten to fifteen percent of ALL are in systemic or extramedullary (CNS, testicular, others) form(s):

-- Usually the same pheno- and genotype of ALL as at initial diagnosis - Rarely another cell lineage of leukemia (a lineage switch), especially in patients with initial bilineage or biphenotypic leukemia.
-Differential diagnosis: second-ary leukemia, which can occur quite early, i.e., within a year or two of stopping treatment for the first leukemia - Intensive treatment necessary.
-Hematological stem cell transplantation may be considered in special situations.
-Exceptions are: isolated CNS or dedicated relapse, late hematologic relapse - Incidence of second remission after intensive reinduction treatment: 90% - CNS leukemia prophylaxis with chemotherapy and/or CNS irradiation needed in relapse - Poor prognosis: early relapse during treatment or within the first 6 months after cessation of treatment - Favorable or unfavorable diagnosis in cases of late relapse more than 6 months after cessation of first treatment, depending on type of leukemia - Event-free survival: after early relapse, 10-30%; after late relapse, 40-50% - In children at high risk of relapse, stem cell transplantation probably appears to provide a higher rate of event-free survival (EFS) than chemotherapy alone
+- Usually the same pheno- and genotype of ALL as at initial diagnosis. - Rarely another cell lineage of leukemia (a lineage switch), especially in patients with initial bilineage or biphenotypic leukemia.
+Differential diagnosis: secondary leukemia, which can occur quite early, i.e., within a year or two of stopping treatment for the first leukemia. - Hematological stem cell transplantation may be considered in special situations.
+Exceptions are isolated CNS or testicular relapse and late hematologic relapse. - Incidence of second remission after intensive reinduction treatment: 90 %. - Mitoxantrone and idarubicin are additional drugs, which may improve the overall survival of children and adolescents with relapsed ALL. - CNS leukemia prophylaxis with chemotherapy and/or CNS irradiation needed in relapse.

+- Poor prognosis: early relapse during treatment or within the first 6 months after cessation of treatment. - Survival: after early relapse, 10-30 %; after late relapse, 40-50 %. - In children at high risk of relapse, stem cell transplantation appears to provide a higher rate of event-free survival (EFS) than chemotherapy alone.